NetBrainAPI/NetBrain-REST-API-R11/REST APIs Documentation/Devices Management/Get Devices API Version_1.md

 ## GET /V1/CMDB/Devices

 This API is used to get devices and their attributes data in batch.
-The response of this API returns a list in JSON format.<br>**Note:<br>1.
+The response of this API returns a list in JSON format.<br><br>**Note:<br>1.
 The API follows the privilege control of NB system.
 If there is restriction set by Access Control Policy for the target querying resources, the response will not return queried data.<br>2.
-This API doesn't support any GDR that is not set as displayed, except first discovery time and last discovery time.**
+This API doesn't support any GDR that is not set as displayed, except first discovery time and last discovery time.**<br><br>
+<b>Important</b>: It is recommended to pass parameter <i>version=1</i> instead of <i>version=0</i>

 ## Detail Information